Cars clog highways as families flee East Troublesome Fire in Colorado - Local News 8

 Cars clog highways as families flee East Troublesome Fire in Colorado

-The East Troublesome Fire is continuing to devastate parts of northern Colorado, swallowing homes and businesses in its path.
+The East Troublesome Fire continues to devastate parts of northern Colorado, swallowing homes and businesses in its path.

-Long lines of cars made their way out of the area as the fire continued to grow Thursday.
+Long lines of cars made their way out of the area as the fire grew Thursday.
 And traffic out of the small town of Estes Park was crawling as hundreds tried to evacuate, according to CNN affiliate KUSA.

 Families who have already fled the area have been watching their homes go up in flames on home security cameras.
 One woman saw the fire rush toward her family cabin and doesn’t know if anything is left of her house.

-The East Troublesome Fire located near Grimes Peak on the Arapaho National Forest has burnt more than 170,000 acres and is only 5% contained.
-And evacuations are continuing to be implemented across Grand County.
+The East Troublesome Fire located near Grimes Peak in the Arapaho National Forest has burned more than 170,000 acres and is only 5% contained.
+Evacuations are continuing to be implemented across Grand County.

 Residents numb with disbelief

-As the cars clogged the highways with people trying to flee the fire in Larimer County, Colorado, a thick layer of smoke could be seen hanging over the area blocking out the sun.
+As cars clogged the highways with people trying to flee the fire in Larimer County, Colorado, a thick layer of smoke blocking out the sun could be seen hanging over the area.
 One resident who was told her home had been destroyed didn’t know how to react.

 “You’re numb.
 You’ve been told that it’s gone but you don’t want to believe it.
 So until you see the ashes you just survive,” she told KUSA.

-Note: Correction: An earlier version of this story misstated how people in Colorado vote.
-While ballots are mailed to every registered voter, residents can cast ballots in person if they choose.